ajmachado42/Hack-for-LA-311-Data/I-1279/get_nc_blk_req/README.md

 > - Your Neighborhood Council shape file (.shp) filepath (folder is located in this repo; do not modify the folder)
 > - Your Census blocks shape file (.shp) filepath (folder is located in this repo; do not modify the folder)
 > - The Neighborhood Council name you are looking for.
 Make sure it matches the format and names found in the API csv file.
-2. Open your terminal and navigate to the directory this file is located
+2. Open your terminal and navigate to the directory you want the final CSV to be saved in
 3. Enter in the command line: python get_311_request_data_csv.py
 4. Follow the prompts for input of each file path
 5. You may have to wait a bit for the program to fully execute